cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | 0x0020 | DHKEM(Curve25519) | 32   | 32  | {{?RFC7748}}   |
 | 0x0021 | DHKEM(Curve448)   | 56   | 56  | {{?RFC7748}}   |

+### Marshal

 For the NIST curves P-256, P-384 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
-When these curves are used, senders and recipients MUST perform full public-key validation on all public key inputs as defined in {{keyagreement}}, which includes validating that a public key is on the curve and part of the correct prime-order subgroup.
-The sender MUST validate the recipient's public key `pkR`.
-The recipient MUST validate the ephemeral public key `pkE`.
-In authenticated modes, the recipient MUST validate the sender's static public key `pkS`.

 For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length byte strings for public keys.

+### Validation of Inputs and Outputs

+The following public keys are subject to validation if the curve requires public key validation: the sender MUST validate the recipient's public key `pkR`; the recipient MUST validate the ephemeral public key `pkE`; in authenticated modes, the recipient MUST validate the sender's static public key `pkS`.

+For the NIST curves P-256, P-384 and P-521, senders and recipients MUST perform full public-key validation on all public key inputs as defined in {{keyagreement}}, which includes validating that a public key is on the curve and part of the correct prime-order subgroup.
+Validation of the computed shared secret is not necessary.

-When these curves are used, validation of public keys is not necessary.
-Implementations MUST check whether the shared secret is the all-zero value and abort if so, as described in
+For the CFRG curves Curve25519 and Curve448, validation of public keys is required.
+Senders and recipients MUST check whether the shared secret is the all-zero value and abort if so, as described in
 {{?RFC7748}}.

 ## Key Derivation Functions (KDFs) {#kdf-ids}